The Things They Carried Theme of Respect and Reputation

 When all the soldiers freak out in a firefight, they're able to laugh about it later.
-But when one gets an extremely embarrassing wound (or shoots himself in the toe to get out of the war, or freezes in a firefight, or doesn't partake in a particularly morbid joke, and so on), the soldier bristles to protect his reputation.
+But when one of them gets an extremely embarrassing wound (or shoots himself in the toe to get out of the war, or freezes in a firefight, or doesn't partake in a particularly morbid joke, etc.), he bristles to protect his reputation.

 Because the soldiers rely on friendships with other soldiers in order to stay sane, and because they have a terror of weakness, reputation becomes incredibly important.
 If they appear weak and lose their reputations, they fear they may lose the friendships they need to survive.